 Invasive lobular carcinoma tends to have a different pattern of metastases than ductal breast cancer.
 In one 2017 study,

 almost 70% of people with metastases from lobular carcinoma had peritoneal metastases.

 There are several risk factors that raise the risk of recurrence overall (combining both early and late recurrences).
 These include:

 - Tumour size: Larger tumours are more likely to recur than smaller ones both early and late.

-- Positive lymph nodes: Tumours that have spread to lymph nodes are more likely to recur at any time than those that have not.
+- Positive lymph nodes: Tumours that have spread to lymph nodes are more likely to recur at any time than those that

 - Age at diagnosis: Breast cancer recurrence is more common in younger women.

 - Treatments received and response to treatments: Both chemotherapy and hormonal therapy (tamoxifen or aromatase inhibitors) reduce the risk of recurrence